top of page

 Thank You!

-Dr. Myrriah Gómez, Dr. Brianna Figueroa, Liz Lerman, Michelle Marji, Lindsey Sandler, Salvador Martínez-Baldenegro, Mary Ann Gale, Abel López, Tony Garcia, Liliana Gómez, Coley Curry, Teniqua Broughton, Xanthia Walker, Rising Youth Theatre, Nuebox, Julie Ackerly, Halley Willcox, Jordan Wax, Lone Piñon, Gabriela Muñoz, Caitlyn Hardy, Erin Donohue, Elisa Radcliffe, Diego Martínez-Campos, Emigdio Arredondo-Martínez, Shannon Parrales, Marcela Acosta, Scottsdale Community College, Karryn Allen, Mollie Sutherland, Becky Rowley, our donors, the board and staff, and all the artists’ families and friends who supported them through this journey.
+Dr. Myrriah Gómez, Dr. Brianna Figueroa, Liz Lerman, Michelle Marji, Lindsey Sandler, Salvador Martínez-Baldenegro, Mary Ann Gale, Abel López, Tony Garcia, Liliana Gómez, Lindsay Sandler, Coley Curry, Teniqua Broughton, Xanthia Walker, Rising Youth Theatre, Nuebox, Julie Ackerly, Halley Willcox, Jordan Wax, Lone Piñon, Gabriela Muñoz, Dr. Hilario Romero, Dr. Lillian Gorman, Caitlyn Hardy, Erin Donohue, Elisa Radcliffe, Diego Martínez-Campos, Emigdio Arredondo-Martínez, Shannon Parrales, Marcela Acosta, Scottsdale Community College, Karryn Allen, Mollie Sutherland, Becky Rowley, our donors, the board and staff, and all the artists’ families and friends who supported them through this journey.
 Gracias!

 Support from Funders